jdomizz/hydra-element/README.md

 </hydra-element>
 ```

-Note you can load scripts as in the hydra editor.
+Note you can load scripts as in the Hydra editor.

 ```html
 <hydra-element>